privly/privly.github.io/pages/download.md

   </span>
 </div>

-### Where is my browser?

-We need to bring Privly to other browsers and platforms, so if you don't see your endpoint here, please consider [helping out](http://www.privly.org/content/how-get-started).
+**Where is my browser?** We need to bring Privly to other browsers and platforms, so if you don't see your endpoint here, please consider [helping out](http://www.privly.org/content/how-get-started).

-# Test Your Extension on These Pages
+# See Your Extension at Work

 The following pages are pre-seeded with Privly content so you can test the extension out: [Facebook](https://www.facebook.com/profile.php?id=100002254562518&sk=wall) and [Twitter](https://twitter.com/#!/PrivlyTest).
 You can also post the public links below to any website to see how it handles.
 Let us know if you have any [problems](http://www.privly.org/content/bug-report).
 It should work in any basic HTML form.